sherlock-project/sherlock/README.md

                         file are working and anonymous.Put 0 for no limit on successfully checked proxies, or another number to institute a limit.
+  --timeout TIMEOUT     Time (in seconds) to wait for response to requests.
+                        Default timeout of 60.0s.A longer timeout will be more likely to get results from slow sites.On the other hand, this may cause a long delay to gather all results.
   --print-found         Do not output sites where the username was not found.
 ```

 To search for only one user: